Chickasaw Nation: 20th century to present

 In 1907, when Oklahoma entered the Union as the 46th state, the role of tribal governments in Indian Territories ceased, and as a result, the Chickasaw people were then granted United States citizenship.
+Sippia Paul Hull, born 1852, wrote about her experiences growing up in the Chickasaw Nation.
+These accounts were later stored in the archives of the Pauls Valley Memorial Library.
 For decades until 1971, the United States appointed representatives for the Chickasaw Nation.
 Douglas H. Johnston was the first man to serve in this capacity.
 Governor Johnston served the Chickasaw Nation from 1906 until his death in 1939 at age 83.

 Though it may have seemed like the federal government finally achieved their goal of completely assimilating the Chickasaw Nation into mainstream American life, the Chickasaw people continued to practice traditional activities and gather together socially, believing that the community involvement would sustain their culture, language, core beliefs, and values.
 This gave rise to the movement towards which the Chickasaw would govern themselves.

 During the 1960s and the civil rights movement, Native American Indian activism was on the rise.
 A group of Chickasaw met at Seeley Chapel, a small country church near Connerville, Oklahoma, to work toward the re-establishment of its government.
 With the passage of Public Law 91-495, their tribal government was recognized by the United States.
 In 1971, the people held their first tribal election since 1904.
 They elected Overton James by a landslide as governor of the Chickasaw Nation, further tightening communal support and identity.

 Since the 1980s, the tribal government has focused on building an economically diverse base to generate funds that will support programs and services to Indian people.